Construction of pre-and post-Lie algebras for stochastic PDEs: Construction

 Elements of this space are linear span of elements of the form

-where $T$ is a rooted tree, written here to distinguish the different terms in the direct sum defining the space $\calT(D_E,D_V)$.
-In the sequel, each we shall use an element $x$, $x'$ or $x''$ of $\calT(D_E,D_V)$, it will have the form of (\ref{EQ1}) with coherent $'$ or $''$ everywhere it will be needed. \end{enumerate}\end{defi}
+where $T$ is a~rooted tree, written here to distinguish the different terms in the direct sum defining the space $\calT(D_E,D_V )$.
+In the sequel, each we shall use an element $x$, $x'$ or $x''$ of $\calT(D_E,D_V )$, it will have the form of \eqref{EQ1} with coherent $'$ or $''$ everywhere it will be needed. \end{enumerate} \end{definition} Here is a~graphical representation of an element of $\calT(D_E,D_V )$ with four vertices and three edges, where $a_1,a_2,a_3\in D_E$ and $b_1,b_2,b_3,b_4\in D_V$: